 As we all know, Python is the most trending and widely applicable programming language with high Artifitial intelligence and Machine Learning applications.
 Lets here look into history of python and more things about it.

-Python was imagined in the late 1980s by Guido van Rossum at Centrum Wiskunde and Informatica in the Netherlands as a successor to the ABC language , equipped for special case dealing with and interfacing with the Amoeba working framework.
+Python was imagined in the late 1980s by Guido van Rossum at Centrum Wiskunde and Informatica in the Netherlands as a successor to the ABC language, equipped for a particular case dealing with and interfacing with the Amoeba working framework.
 Its usage started in December 1989.

 Python language – A dynamically typed and garbage-collected one.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
 Python was often described as a “batteries included” language due to its comprehensive standard library.

-Python 2.0 was released on 16 October 2000 with many major new features, including a cycle-detecting garbage collector and support for Unicode.
+Python 2.0 was released on October 16, 2000, with many significant new features, including a cycle-detecting garbage collector and Unicode support.